Typeform/foreyes/README.md

 Here's how it works: Foreyes screenshoots a webpage in a baseline browser (the one where we usually develop), and then compares it with the screenshots of other browsers.
 Then announce the pixel differences, if any!

-The currently supported browsers are Chrome (as the baseline), Firefox, and IE11 (through Browserstack).
+The currently supported browsers are Chrome (as the baseline), Firefox, and IE11 & Safari (through Browserstack).

 ## Getting Started